 If you know anything about German Shepherds, you know that they are big, strong dogs.
 While they are far from the biggest dog breed, they were traditionally bred for size and strength, as both were important to the work that they did in the fields and as police dogs.
 But just how large is your German shepherd supposed to be?
 Here’s everything you need to know about German Shepherds size:

 Male German Shepherd Size

 These two characteristics were ideal not just for their work in the field, where they would often be put to work watching sheep flocks, but also as guard dogs, police dogs, and military dogs.
 They are not so large that they cannot also be fast.
-Their size supports their bite strength and gives them enough speed to effectively chase down criminals or fend off wolves and other predators.

 Female German Shepherd Size

 Female German shepherds are usually a little bit small than their male counterparts.
 The average female will be between twenty-two and twenty-four inches tall, and weight in between seventy and eighty pounds.
 Most dogs will get to this size by the time they are a year old.
 And while they might get to their full height by the end of their first year, many dogs will not fully bulk up to their full size and weight until they are at least two years old.